Platform-OS/platformos-documentation/pages/getting-started/users/authentication.md

 {% endraw %}

-In a callback we graphql query to check if the provided email address has associated user in DB, and if yes, we generate a temporary token, which we will use to authenticate the request.
+In a callback we GraphQL query to check if the provided email address has associated user in DB, and if yes, we generate a temporary token, which we will use to authenticate the request.
 The query in `graph_queries/generate_user_temporary_token.graphql` can look like this:

 ```
 query generate_user_temporary_token($email: String) {